 Monkey Grass, Creeping Liriope, Lilyturf

-Synonyms of Liriope spicata (11) (Updated on 2-5-21): Liriope koreana (Palib.)
+Synonyms of Liriope spicata (11) (Updated on 10-10-21 from Plants of the World Online): Liriope koreana (Palib.)
 Nakai, Liriope spicata var. humilis F.Z.Li, Liriope spicata f. koreana (Palib.)
 H.Hara, Liriope spicata var. prolifera Y.T.Ma, Liriope tawadae Ohwi, Mondo fauriei (H.Lév. & Vaniot) Farw., Mondo koreanum (Palib.)
 Hiatsusima, Ophiopogon fauriei H.Lév. & Vaniot, Ophiopogon koreanus (Palib.)
 Masam., Ophiopogon spicatus (Lour.)
 Ker Gawl., Ophiopogon tawadae (Ohwi) Masam.

 Liriope spicata (Thunb.)
 Lour. is the correct and accepted scientific name for Monkey Grass.
 The genus AND species were named and described as such by João de Loureiro in Flora Cochinchinensis in 1790.
 It was first described as Convallaria spicata by Carl Peter Thunberg in Systema Vegetabilium in 1784.

-Plants of the World Online by Kew lists 8 accepted species in the Liriope genus (as of 2-5-21 when I last updated this page).
-It is a member of the plant family Asparagaceae with 118 genera.
-Those numbers could change as updates are made.
+Plants of the World Online by Kew still lists 8 species in the Liriope genus (as of 10-10-21 when I last updated this page).
+It is a member of the plant family Asparagaceae with 120 genera.
+Those numbers could change as updates are made on POWO.